mmuratarat/mmuratarat.github.io/_pages/faq.md

 __Type I error__ is the rejection of a true null hypothesis (also known as a "false positive" finding or conclusion - null hypothesis is true, but there is evidence against it), while a __type II error__ is the non-rejection of a false null hypothesis (also known as a "false negative" finding or conclusion - null hypothesis is not true, but no evidence against it in our sample).

 When the null hypothesis is true and you reject it, you make a type I error.
-The probability of making a type I error is alpha, which is the level of significance you set for your hypothesis test.
+That means that after your hypothesis testing, you conclude that there is a difference while there is actually no difference and the difference we observed is totally due to pure chance.
+In the literature, the probability of making a type I error is alpha ($\alpha$), which is the level of significance you set prior for your hypothesis test.

-The power of a test is one minus the probability of type II error (beta), which is the probability of rejecting the null hypothesis when it is false.
+The power of a test is one minus the probability of type II error (beta, $\beta$), which is the probability of rejecting the null hypothesis when it is false.
 In other words, it is the ability to detect a fault when there is actually a fault to be detected.
 Therefore, power should be maximized when selecting statistical methods.

-The chances of committing these two types of errors are inversely proportional—that is, decreasing Type I error rate increases Type II error rate, and vice versa.
+The chances of committing these two types of errors are inversely proportional -that is, decreasing Type I error rate increases Type II error rate, and vice versa.
 To decrease your chance of committing a Type I error, simply make your alpha value more stringent.
-To reduce your chance of committing a Type II error, increase your analyses’ power by either increasing your sample size or relaxing your alpha level!
+To reduce your chance of committing a Type II error, increase your analyses' power by either increasing your sample size or relaxing your alpha level!

 In a drug effectiveness study, a false positive could cause the patient to use an ineffective drug.
 Conversely, a false negative could mean not using a drug that is effective at curing the disease.
 Both cases could have a very high cost to the patient’s health.